 1959 Lighted neon sign is erected at entrance.

-1960 Improved street signs are installed with expense shared by City and Association.
+1960 Improved street signs are installed with expense shared by City and Community Association.

-1963 Association successfully battles an undesirable zoning variance.
+1963 Community Association successfully battles an undesirable zoning variance.

 1966 In June, Hurricane Alma damages property, including entrance sign.